I'm a provider

 Central Serous Chorioretinopathy

 Central serous chorioretinopathy refers to an idiopathic disease in which there is a serous detachment of the macula due to leakage of fluid from the choriocapillaris through the retinal pigment epithelium.
 This condition is avascular, however, neovascularization can occur as a secondary complication.
-Central serous chorioretinopathy may resolve spontaneously or can be treated with medication and laser photocoagulation.
+Although central serous chorioretinopathy often resolves spontaneously in 3 to 4 months, chronic or recurrent central serous chorioretinopathy can result in progressive decline of visual acuity.
+Central serous chorioretinopathy has been treated with medication and laser photocoagulation, but these treatments have limited efficacy.

 Choroidal hemangioma is an uncommon, benign vascular tumor, manifesting as an orange-red mass in the posterior pole of the eye.
 Visual loss may be progressive and irreversible because of chronic foveal detachment.